 Living Organ Donor Search

-She spent 25 years healing others.Now she needs us.
+She spent 25 years helping others.Now she needs us.

 About Jennifer

-Now, the woman who spent her career healing others needs healing herself.
 Jennifer is facing kidney and liver failure and needs living donors for both organs.
+The wait for a deceased donor is more than five years.
+A living donor is her best chance.
 This is our chance to show up for someone who has spent a lifetime showing up for others.

 What her students say